 Distinguished Professor Richard Osborne

 He developed and led Swinburne's global #beatCOVID19now app/web platform, focused on tracking, managing and enabling community recovery from COVID-19.
 This platform uses the Influenza Intensity and Impact Questionnaire (FluiiQ; www.fluiiq.com) that he developed.
 It is translated to >50 languages and is used in global vaccine and antiviral trials for influenza and influenza-like illnesses, including COVID-19.

 He has completed a wide range of assignments and contracts for the WHO, including WHO's Global Coordinating Mechanism for the Prevention and Control of Non-communicable Diseases.
 He was the health literacy consultant for the Independent High-Level Commission on Non-Communicable Diseases - WG1 (Health Literacy).
-For WHO he has delivered health literacy capacity building to member states including in Russia, the Philippines, Myanmar, Egypt, Sudan, Portugal and Brunei.
+For WHO, he has delivered health literacy capacity in Russia, the Philippines, Myanmar, Egypt, Sudan, Portugal and Brunei.
 He developed the concept of WHO National Health Literacy Demonstration Projects and an NHLDP global community of practice which is being implemented across regions.

-He currently leads a consortium to develop the NSW Mental Health Commission's state-wide Mental Health Literacy Responsiveness training and education program.
-The consortium includes Swinburne, UNSW and The University of Newcastle.
+He leads a consortium to develop the NSW Mental Health Commission's state-wide Mental Health Literacy Responsiveness training and education program.
+The consortium includes UNSW and The University of Newcastle.
+A suite of educational and training tools are being implemented across NSW to improve mental health literacy responsiveness.

 - Built the Health Education Impact Questionnaire (heiQ), a measure of chronic disease self-management programs used globally.